danielsimons1/borderchart/README.md

 <h2>Brief</h2>
 jQuery Charting Plugin.
 You supply the data and borderchart builds a chart in the form of a colored border around your html element.

+Checkout the <a href="http://daniel.simons1.github.io/borderchart">demo</a>.
 Very easy to implement please follow the instructions below:

 <h3>HTML</h3>